A Beginner’s Guide to Planning Church Construction

 Construction loans

-When it comes to securing funds for a major project, a construction loan can be a smart move.
-The building process has a lot of upfront costs that you may not be able to cover if you are trying to fundraise yourself through the process.
-A loan gives you the luxury of having the funds upfront.
+When it comes to securing funds for a major project, most churches will need to secure dollars through debt.
+The building process has a lot of upfront costs that a church may not be able to cover if they are still fundraising through the process.
+Early on, we at CDF Capital counsel leadership teams on the right strategy to ensure the loan is managable to only complete the project but to pay down the debt after construction has ended.

 Community networks